SP8DE/sp8de-client-sdk/README.md

 | --- | --- | --- |
 | storageWallets | <code>object</code> | User in storage, if it there is |

 # Get started
 # Intro
-Next, we show how you can create a minimal-functional game "bones" on Angular2, in which the library `sp8de-client-sdk` will be used to ensure the reliability of gaming operations.
+Next, we show how you can create a minimal-functional game "Dices" on Angular2, in which the library `sp8de-client-sdk` will be used to ensure the reliability of gaming operations.
 ## Installing